goblimey/films/README.md

     .  setenv.sh
 ```

+(For Windows, see above.)

 The "go install" that you ran earlier created a program called "films" in the bin directory at the top level of the project.
 The commands in setenv.sh put the program into your path, so you can run it.

-For Windows see above.

 Move to the directory containing the views directory: